Time value of at the money vs. in the money options

 On the risk side out of the money options are the same as at the money options and knowing just this, we might conclude that their time value should be much higher than time value of in the money options.

-At the same time, someone who is buying another Bank of America option with strike price of 20 needs the stock to climb just a few dollars above 20 (it’s current price) and he will get 1 dollar for every dollar above 20 at expiration.
+At the same time, someone who is buying another Ford option with strike price of 20 needs the stock to climb just a few dollars above 20 (it's current price) and he will get 1 dollar for every dollar above 20 at expiration.
 You see the profit potential is vastly different here.

 How likely is that the owner of the 40 dollar strike call will get any cash at expiration?
 And how likely is it for the owner of the 20 dollar strike?
 If the two options were trading at the same price, which one would you prefer to buy?
 The lower strike of course.